 In 1981 I played with Bluegrass and Country Music's, foremost Female Pioneer, Rose Maddox.

-In 1990, I was one of the founding members of the popular Jump Blues/Swing Revival band, Lavay Smith and the Red Hot Skillet Lickers, playing Bass, Harmonica and Mandolin.
+In 1990, I was one of the founding members of the popular Jump Blues/Swing Revival band, Lavay Smith and the Red Hot Skillet Lickers, playing Bass, Harmonica and Banjo.
 During the four years I was the band's Bass Player, we won the SF Weekly's Wammie Award, recorded an album for Kaleidoscope Records and did shows for Bill Graham, touring with Clarence Clemmons, Roy Rogers, the Dirty Dozen Brass Band and Robert Cray.